taehyounpark/queryosity/docs/pages/guide.md

 // no need to be another double -- whatever else! auto y = ds_another.read(dataset::column<double>("y"));

-// syntactical shortcut: implicitly load a dataset and read out all columns at once. std::ifstream even_more_data("even_more_data.json");
+// shortcut: implicitly load a dataset and read out all columns at once. std::ifstream even_more_data("even_more_data.json");
 auto [s, v] = df.read(
   dataset::input<json>(even_more_data),